SEGD references 22 Miles in collaboration with FD2S for UMN Health wayfinding design project

 The core fd2s design team was composed of Senior Designer Rick Smits, firm Co-Founder Steven L. Stamper and Principal Curtis Roberts.
 They were tasked with creating an integrated wayfinding and signage program that would reflect the organizational emphasis on customer service and patient empowerment, while simultaneously addressing some of the facility’s unique architectural features and operational challenges, such as the need to accommodate day-to-day changes in clinic functions.

 “The project focused on a high level of hospitality with technology solutions,” explains Smits.
 “There is a unique blending of pragmatic with idealistic approaches to wayfinding, along with the personal touch through integrated technology.”
-The design team established a permanent numbering scheme for the departments and suites that would be used via the digital monitors to indicate what clinics were where in the building at any given time.
+The design team established a permanent numbering scheme for the departments and suites that would be used via the medical digital signage to indicate what clinics were where in the building at any given time.

 In addition to moveable clinics, staff work spaces, called “touchdown areas,” were designed to be flexible and available for reserved timeslots.
 At the behest of the client, Smits devised a separate numeric naming scheme for these areas.
 “The “touchdown areas” start with the floor number as the first digit and then are sequentially numbered from one to 100 from a common starting point,” he explains.
 “Along the perimeters there are cubicles with glass toppers—we used that space to identify the touchdown range.
 For example, 3.33-36 would be on the third floor, in spaces 33 through 36.”